mhsiddiqui/django-bongpy/README.md

     "KEY_2": 2000
 }
 ```
 When this key will be added, that value will be used instead of this default value.
+These configurations will be loaded in database automatically.